Hurricane Sam

+Meteorological history

 Origins, development, and peak intensity

 Hurricane Sam originated from a westward tracking tropical wave that departed from the western coast of Africa on September 19.
 The National Hurricane Center (NHC) had first forecast the possibility of tropical development earlier that day.
 Although thunderstorm activity was somewhat organized, the system lacked a closed surface circulation.
 Upper-level winds hindered the development of the system over the next day, causing fluctuations in organization.
 Thunderstorms became increasingly organized, and an elongated low-level surface circulation developed on September 22.
 This led to the formation of a tropical depression around 21:00 UTC that day.
 At that time, a mid-level ridge located to the north and west was steering the system westward.
 The nascent depression was located in a favorable environment both below and aloft, with sea surface temperatures of 28–29 C and low vertical wind shear.

 Intensification was initially slow; the cyclone's center was still attached to the northern edge of a low-pressure trough and the former's surface circulation was only narrowly closed.
 Although the depression had curved rainbands across its northern and western sides, dry air was entraining across its eastern flank.
 The depression was upgraded to Tropical Storm Sam at 15:00 UTC on September 23, after its structure improved significantly on both satellite and microwave imagery; the latter showed a banding feature wrapping around 75 percent of the center.
 The combination of a favorable environment, Sam's structural improvement, and the alignment of the cyclone's low- and mid-level centers signaled that rapid intensification was imminent.
 The storm rapidly intensified shortly after, with an eyewall forming on microwave imagery, as well as, banding features that wrapped around most of its center.
 Sam became a Category 1 hurricane around 09:00 UTC on September 24.